< Terug naar resultaten

 • 11

-We leave the Gobi Desert behind and fly back to Ulaan Baatar.
-Depending on what time our flight is will determine what time we get back to Ulaan Baatar.Bayangol Hotel or similar, Comfortable Hotel
+We leave the Gobi Desert and fly back to Ulaanbaatar.
+Our flight time determines when we get back to Ulaanbaatar.
+Accommodation: Corporate Hotel (or similar)

 • 12